Bill Subritzky: Biography

 Subritzky was born in 1925, and lived in Auckland.
 In 1971 he became involved in the charismatic movement, and became an independent evangelist and healer.
 Subritzky's faith healing ministry, Dove Ministries, distributes pamphlets, books and videos of his teaching and his evangelistic healing meetings.
 He was a charismatic Anglican but the style of his ministry was more similar to Pentecostals such as the late Derek Prince.

 Subritzky was a proponent of the Toronto Blessing and its introduction into New Zealand.
-He frequently attributes problems, whether physical, spiritual, emotional or psychological, to the influence of demons, which he claims to "cast out".
-He also claims to have insight through the "word of knowledge" into people's sins, which have made them vulnerable to demonic influence.
-Skeptics have questioned his claim that he has ability to cure ailments such as asthma, arthritis and cancer; stating that he uses psychological manipulation to make people feel as though they are healed.
+He frequently attributed problems, whether physical, spiritual, emotional or psychological, to the influence of demons, which he claimed to "cast out".
+He also claimed to have insight through the "word of knowledge" into people's sins, which have made them vulnerable to demonic influence.
+Skeptics questioned his claim that he had ability to cure ailments such as asthma, arthritis and cancer, stating that he used psychological manipulation to make people feel as though they were healed.

 Subritzky was a friend to the controversial Nigerian "prophet" T.B.
 Joshua and publicly supported him amidst criticism that Joshua's "miracles" were not of God.

 In 1986, Subritzky and other conservative Christians helped establish the Coalition of Concerned Citizens, a right-wing Christian pressure group formed to oppose the socially-liberal policies of the Fourth Labour Government.
 He was married to Lucy Patricia (Pat), who died in 2011.
 Subritzky later married Kaylene.

 In the 1991 New Year Honours, Subritzky was awarded the Queen's Service Medal for community service.

 Subritzky published his autobiography On the Cutting Edge: The Bill Subritzky Story in 1993.

 In 2014, Subritzky's 8.9 ha estate in Lynfield, Mount Roskill was sold to Ryman Healthcare with an estimated market value of $16.2 million.
 The property was developed by Subritzky and his first wife, Pat, in 1960 and featured several homes, a pool, tennis court, sheds and a separate office wing from where Subritzky ran his businesses.

 Subritzky died on 23 December 2015.